ForaneoPower/PumaRide/README.md

 * Testing Engineer: Emiliano Ramírez
 * Project Manager: Grecia Leilani Arias Avalos

+## Software
+This project relies completely on the openrouteservice API.
+It provides the necessary tools to calculate the most effective routes in the map.
+All of the coordinates and location names are extracted from the [following map](https://maps.openrouteservice.org/#/), associated to openrouteservice itself.
+We are using FastAPI for the structure itself, and we manage data requests using HTTP.

 ## Usage of app.py in routing-service in a development enviroment
 To use this test script and obtain information from the openrouteservice API, you first need to install the necessary dependencies (FastAPI, uvicorn, python-dotenv, openrouteservice)